4 Mega Marketing Trends that Are Here to Stay

-2015 is the year of marketing.
-The year when technology, customer experience, personalization and cooperation come of age.
+This is the decade of marketing - when technology, customer experience, personalization and cooperation come come together.
 For us marketers it’s an exciting time.
 A time of positive and explosive change.
 Are you on board?

 1. Forget Big Data.
 Focus On Small Data.